wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.42 =
+* New: **Pagination support for `[mla_gallery]`**, using the "previous_page" and "next_page" values of the "mla_output" parameter.
+See the Settings/Media Library Assistant Documentation tab for complete information and examples.
+* New: For `[mla_gallery]`, a new parameter ("mla_link_class") lets you add class attribute values to the hyperlinks.
+* New: For `[mla_gallery]`, a new parameter ("mla_nolink_text") replaces the empty string returned for an empty `[mla_gallery]` or null pagination links.
+* New: For `[mla_gallery]`, the **"mla_margin" and "mla_itemwidth" parameters can be set to any value**, not just percent values.
+You can use "auto", dimension values like "10px" or remove the properties altogether.
+See the Settings/Media Library Assistant Documentation tab for complete information.
+* New: Default values for the `[mla_gallery]` "columns", "mla_margin" and "mla_itemwidth" parameters can now be specified on the Settings/Media Library Assistant submenu, MLA Gallery tab.
+* New: For `[mla_gallery]`, a new substitution parameter ("last_in_row") contains a class name for the last item in each full gallery row.
+You can use this class name to apply specific CSS styles to the last item in each full row.
+* New: For `[mla_gallery]`, a new parameter ("tax_include_children") gives more control for queries on hierarchial taxonomies, such as `attachment_category`.
+* New: On the Media/Assistant submenu a new rollover action, "View", has been added.
+* New: On the Media/Assistant submenu a new column, "File URL", has been added.
+* New: `absolute_path`, `absolute_file_name`, `base_file`, `name_only` and `mime_type` values added to the custom field data sources list.
+* Fix: For `[mla_gallery]`, the `paged=current` value will now take its value from the "page" query variable for Single Paginated Posts that contain the `<!--nextpage-->` quicktag in the post content.
+* Fix: On the Media/Assistant submenu, the view, search, filter and sort values are retained when moving among multiple pages.
+* Fix: On the Media/Assistant submenu, the view, search and filter values are retained when re-sorting by column values.
+* Fix: On the Media/Assistant submenu, the current view is correctly highlighted for MLA enhanced table views.
+* Fix: If you disable the Media Manager Enhanced Search Media box, the WordPress-native search box functions correctly.
+* Fix: On the Settings/Media Library Assistant submenu, Custom Fields and IPTC/EXIF tabs, the field drop-downlist in the "Add a new Mapping Rule" area now includes fields that have been defined but not yet mapped to any attachments.

 = 1.41 =
 * New: For `[mla_gallery]`, the new `mla_output` parameter lets you get "previous_link" and "next_link" values to support moving through an `[mla_gallery]` one item at a time.
 Look for **Support for Alternative Gallery Output** in the Other Notes section or the Settings/Media Library Assistant Documentation tab for complete information.